 The village green is very popular with dog walkers, with the vast majority presenting no issue to the park or its users.
-However, we know from the evidence produced from the Wirral Parks Survey (2012) that a dog fouling and dogs off leads are a major concern for park users in Wirral.
+However, we know from the evidence produced from the Wirral Parks.
+The whole of the Wirral Council area is designated under Dog Control Orders (that implement section 55 and 56 of the Clean Neighbourhoods and Environment Act 2005).
+These provide increased levels of enforcement for five offences prescribed in a dog control order.
+These are: